About Kurobe Dam

 Kurobe Dam Stamp Rally: Collect 10 stamps you can find in various locations around the dam, starting from Ogisawa Station, and you’ll receive an extra souvenir.

-In the middle of the trolley bus route connecting Ogisawa Station and Kurobe Dam Station, you can see a fracture zone, illuminated by a blue light.
-Although the trolley bus covers this 80-meter section in no time, this was the hardest part of the tunnel’s construction.
+In the middle of the electric bus route connecting Ogisawa Station and Kurobe Dam Station, you can see a fracture zone, illuminated by a blue light.
+Although the electric bus covers this 80-meter section in no time, this was the hardest part of the tunnel’s construction.
 A feat of civil engineering construction in its time, the tunnel finally broke through after seven months of struggle.

 About the “Fracture Zone”